casbin/casbin/README.md

 We support to use distributed messaging systems like [etcd](https://github.com/coreos/etcd) to keep consistence between multiple Casbin enforcer instances.
 So our users can concurrently use multiple Casbin enforcers to handle large number of permission checking requests.

-As with similar policy storage adapters, we don't put watcher code in the main library.
+Similar to policy storage adapters, we don't put watcher code in the main library.
 Any support for a new messaging system should be implemented as a watcher.
 A complete list of Casbin watchers is provided as below.
 Any 3rd-party contribution on a new watcher is welcomed, please inform us and I will put it in this list:)

 Watcher | Type | Author | Description
 ----|------|----|----